istenith/webdevs-guide/README.md

 You don't need to know every thing completely, you just need to know its name or you just have to know feature you want and then use google `how to do SOMETHING`

-## Development Evironment
+## Development Environment
 > You are as good as your tools, because people don't have limits, tools do.

-For beginners we would recomend
+For beginners we would recommend

 - [VS Code](https://code.visualstudio.com)
 - [VS Codium](https://vscodium.com)